 Patient profile

-Patient profiles are essential both for the users and mental health professionals they may deal with.
-After registration, users may need to upload a photo, indicate their age, gender, and pronouns, enter their health details, such as disorders, allergies, intolerances, chronic illnesses, etc., and even attach blood tests, specialists’ reports, prescriptions, etc.
+Patient profiles are essential both for the users and mental health professionals.
+After registration, users may need to upload a photo, indicate their age and gender, enter their health details, such as disorders, allergies, intolerances, chronic illnesses, etc., and even attach blood tests, specialists’ reports, prescriptions, etc.

 Offer shortcuts to user data, progress, most-used features, and favorite content in the user profile.
-In the settings, users should be able to customize their experience, e.g., by configuring the types and frequency of notifications, selecting a splash screen theme, interface colors, etc.
+In the settings, users should be able to customize their experience, e.g., by configuring the types and frequency of notifications, selecting interface colors, etc.

 Content

-Content related to meditations, breathing exercises, stretching and yoga workouts, prayers, sleep, etc., and general information on specific mental issues and well-being can be provided in various formats: texts, photos, audio recordings, videos, radio podcasts, live streams, etc. The app may also produce on-demand content, such as educational guides, lectures, webinars, etc.
+Content related to meditations, breathing exercises, stretching and yoga workouts, sleep, etc., and information on specific mental issues and well-being can be provided in various formats: texts, images, audio recordings, videos, radio podcasts, live streams, etc. The app may also produce on-demand content, such as educational guides, lectures, webinars, etc.

 Develop a smart classification and search for users to find desired information or content quickly and easily, without scrolling through long lists.